Jbleezy/BO1-Reimagined/README.md

 * Upgraded: increased reserve ammo from 225 to 250
 * Upgraded: decreased hipfire spread
 * Upgraded: decreased recoil

+### Python
+* Upgraded: now given to the player when downed on solo if they have the weapon

 ### RPK
 * Fixed animation bug when switching weapons from the RPK with an empty clip